cilium/cilium/Documentation/contributing/release/organization.rst

 Release Cadence
 ---------------

-New versions of Cilium are released based on completion of feature work that has been scheduled for that release.
+New versions of Cilium are released on a cadence of around six months.
 Minor releases are typically designated by by incrementing the ``Y`` in the version format ``X.Y.Z``.

 Three stable branches are maintained at a time: One for the most recent minor release, and two for the prior two minor releases.
 For each minor release that